casa0016-group4/EarthMotion/README.md

 ## 2.1 Physical Device Visualization

+### Physical Device Design

-## Data Acquisition and Display
+### Data Acquisition and Display
-- **API Integration**: We access APIs from external websites and upload real-time data to MQTT.
+- **API Integration**: We have developed a NodeJs application to request real-time earthquake data by accessing the API provided by the ESGS Earthquake Program (see [USGS Earthquake Program](https://www.usgs.gov/programs/earthquake-hazards) and [USGS API](https://earthquake.usgs.gov/earthquakes/feed/v1.0/summary/all_day.geojson)).
+This process allows for the detection of real-time earthquake activities, and the NodeJs application subsequently publishes this data to MQTT.
 Users can view the raw data through MQTT Explorer at `mqtt.cetools.org` with credentials `student/CASA0019/G4`.
 - **Hardware Communication**: The Arduino Uno Wi-Fi Rev2 board is utilized to enable data flow to each terminal hardware.

 ### Visualization Methods